Which of the following is NOT included in a statement of comprehe... | Study Prep in Pearson+

 1

-Understand the purpose of a statement of comprehensive income: It reports all changes in equity during a period except those resulting from investments by owners and distributions to owners (e.g., dividends).
+Step 1: Understand the purpose of a statement of comprehensive income.
+It is a financial statement that includes all changes in equity during a period except those resulting from investments by owners and distributions to owners (e.g., dividends).

-Review the components typically included in comprehensive income: These include items such as foreign currency translation adjustments, unrealized gains and losses on available-for-sale securities, and unrealized gains and losses on cash flow hedges.
+Step 2: Review the components typically included in comprehensive income.
+These include items such as foreign currency translation adjustments, unrealized gains and losses on cash flow hedges, and unrealized gains and losses on available-for-sale securities.

-Identify the item that does not fit: Dividends paid to shareholders are distributions to owners and are not part of comprehensive income.
-Instead, they are reported in the statement of changes in equity.
+Step 3: Recognize that dividends paid to shareholders are distributions to owners and are not part of comprehensive income.
+Instead, dividends are reported in the statement of changes in equity or cash flow statement.

-Clarify the distinction: Comprehensive income focuses on non-owner changes in equity, while dividends are owner-related transactions and are excluded from this statement.
+Step 4: Compare the given options to the definition of comprehensive income.
+Foreign currency translation adjustments, unrealized gains and losses on cash flow hedges, and unrealized gains and losses on available-for-sale securities are all included in comprehensive income.

-Conclude the analysis: The correct answer is 'Dividends paid to shareholders,' as it is not included in the statement of comprehensive income.
+Step 5: Conclude that dividends paid to shareholders are NOT included in the statement of comprehensive income because they represent a distribution to owners rather than a change in equity from non-owner sources.

 Watch next